 Lee has over 15 years of experience working with students at UBC and is happy to share her knowledge and understanding of admissions with prospective students.
-Together with Julie, Lee coordinates the application and admission systems for our suite of professional Master’s degrees, and also provides the cohorts with academic support through to program completion (verification letters, tuition query, registration issues; degree requirement review).
+Lee coordinates the application and admission systems for our suite of professional Master’s degrees and also provides the cohorts with academic support through to program completion (verification letters, tuition query, registration issues; degree requirement review).

 Office FSC 2644

 Phone: 604-822-1174 | Email: email@example.com

-Admissions & Administrative Coordinator, Professional Master’s Programs (MIF, MSFM)
+Admissions & Administrative Coordinator, Professional Master’s Programs (MIF, MSFM, GCFMC)

-Julie’s background is comprehensive and student-focused, with experience in all aspects of academic administration.
-Together with Lee, Julie coordinates the application and admission systems for our suite of professional Master’s degrees, and also provides the cohorts with academic support through to program completion (verification letters, tuition query, registration issues; degree requirement review).
+Rebecca has extensive knowledge of UBC Graduate student systems and processes – and looks forward to assisting prospective and current students.
+Rebecca coordinates the application and admission systems for our suite of professional Master’s degrees, and Graduate Certificate Program.
+She provides the cohorts with academic support through to program completion (verification letters, tuition query, registration issues; degree requirement review).

 Office FSC 2644

-Alice is a proud alumna of the Faculty of Forestry and joined the graduate program staff team in 2020.
-Alice manages merit-based awards for the faculty’s graduate programs, postdoctoral fellows and graduate certificates, and provides advising to grad students on all matters related to their funding packages.
-She administers the application and adjudication process for our graduate award competitions and oversees funding records.
-She also organizes the annual Forestry Graduate Student Research Poster Competition and manages the Faculty’s Graduate Teaching Assistant evaluation program.
+Stefen will help manage merit-based awards for the faculty’s graduate programs, postdoctoral fellows and graduate certificates, and provide advising to grad students on all matters related to their funding packages.
+He will administer the application and adjudication process for our graduate award competitions and oversee funding records.

 Office FSC 2609A